zhouweiyg/EpPredictor/README.md

 # EpPredictor
-Enhancer-Promoter interactions(EPI) predictions using machine learning approach
+Enhancer-Promoter interactions(EPI) predict using machine learning approach

 Welcome to the EpPredictor, Here is the file format: